This chapter is a continued part of Chapter 15|The Revival of Yamato Den. Please read chapter 15 before reading this section.

 At the end of the Kamakura period, in the Yamato area, powerful temples expanded their territories.
 See the map below for the location of the Yamato area.
-Several big temples had a political and military power to control the area at the end of the Kamakura period, especially, the one with large territories.
+Several big temples, especially those with large territories, had political and military power to control the area at the end of the Kamakura period.
 Those big territories were called Shoen (荘園).
 They employed a large number of monk soldiers called So-hei.
 The demand for swords was increased by the increased number of Sohei (僧兵).
 The increased demand revived the Yamato Den.

 Some of the big temples had their own swordsmiths within their territory.
-Todaiji-temple (東大寺) backed Tegai (手掻) sword group.
-The Senjuin (千手院 ) sword group lived near Senju-Do (千手堂) where Senju Kannon (千手観音) was enshrined.
-The name of the sword group, Taima came from the Taima-Ji Temple (当麻寺).
-Shikkake group (尻懸) and Hosho group (保昌) were also Yamato Den sword group.
-Those five groups are called Yamato Goha (Yamato five group).
+Todaiji Temple (東大寺) backed Tegai (手掻) sword group.
+The Senjuin (千手院 ) sword group lived near Senju-do (千手堂) where Senju Kannon (千手観音) was enshrined.
+The name of the sword group, Taima came from the Taima-ji Temple (当麻寺).
+Shikkake group (尻懸) and Hosho group (保昌) were also Yamato Den sword groups.
+Those five groups are called Yamato Goha (Yamato five groups).

 General Characteristic of Yamato Den